Oseltamivir

 • pregnant women

-• adults aged 65 years or older and residents of nursing homes
+• adults 65 years of age or older

 • people with chronic disease, immunosuppression (taking medicines that weaken the immune system) or chronic respiratory condition such as asthma.

-• Oseltamivir is best started within an hour or two of the first symptoms of the flu, but it can still be effective after this time, as long as it is started within 48 hours of the first symptoms.
+• Oseltamivir is best started within an hour or two of the first symptoms of the flu, but it can still be effective after this time, as long as it's started within 48 hours of the first symptoms.

 To prevent influenza

-Oseltamivir may also be used in some high-risk people to prevent the flu if you have come into contact with someone who already has the flu (such as a sick household member) or if there is a flu outbreak in the community.
+If you are at high risk of complications from getting the flu, you may be able to take oseltamivir to help prevent it.
+For example, if you have come into contact with someone who already has the flu (such as a sick household member) or if there is a flu outbreak in the community.

 • To prevent influenza, oseltamivir is best started within 2 days of coming into contact with someone with the flu.

-• The best way to protect against getting the flu is to get the flu vaccine every year.
-Oseltamivir is not a substitute for the flu vaccine.
+• The best way to protect yourself against getting the flu is to get the flu vaccine every year.
+Oseltamivir isn't a substitute for the flu vaccine.

-The dose of oseltamivir is different depending on whether it is used to treat influenza or prevent influenza.
+The dose of oseltamivir is different depending on whether it's used to treat influenza or prevent influenza.

 Dose